Right to silence in England and Wales: Facts later relied upon

 Adverse inferences may be drawn in certain circumstances where before or on being charged, the accused fails to mention a specific fact that he later relies upon and which in the circumstances at the time the accused could reasonably be expected to mention.
 If this failure occurs at an authorised place of detention (e.g. a police station), no inferences can be drawn from any failure occurring before the accused is allowed an opportunity to consult a legal advisor.
 Section 34 of the 1994 act reverses the common law position that such failures could not be used as evidence of guilt.

 A person relies on a fact if he relies upon it in his own testimony or his counsel puts forward a positive case.

 What it is reasonable for an accused to mention depends on all of the circumstances, including the accused's "age, experience, mental capacity, state of health, sobriety, tiredness, knowledge, personality and legal advice".
 If a defendant states that he remained silent on legal advice, the question for the jury is whether silence can only be attributed to the accused having no satisfactory answer to the charge against him.

 The section is primarily directed at circumstances where a defendant refuses to reveal his defence until trial, ambushing the prosecution.

 Direction to the jury

 In appropriate cases, the judge should direct the jury as to the proper limits of the inference of silence.
 The Judicial Studies Board have provided a specimen direction, which has been accepted by the European Court of Human Rights.
+The specimen direction is now included in the Crown Court Compendium.
 Failure to give a valid direction, does not, however, render a conviction automatically unsafe.